 Goshen College admits students regardless of their financial circumstances or aid eligibility.
-When creating a financial aid award, the Financial Aid Office will work on providing the best package possible based on the information at hand.
+When creating a college tuition financial aid award, the Financial Aid Office will work on providing the best package possible based on the information at hand.
 You can rest assured that all aid a student is eligible for is included in our offer letter.

 For more information on various aspects of the financial aid process for prospective students and their parents, please click on any of the following links: